-Having had spent much of my youth growing up in my folk’s bars, then spending countless hours in the rooms
+Having had spent much of my youth growing up in my folk’s bars, then spending countless hours in the rooms of recovery, I

-I believe that the key to a successful recovery is to take your adverse addiction(s) very seriously, however,

-lighten up on yourself!
+I believe that the key to a successful recovery is to take your addiction very seriously.
+However, lighten up on your-self!

 Recovery is not a matter of a make over, or a do-over, it is a matter of a think over.
 We can not learn how to better manage an

-Therefore, in order to survive in this crazy world, we must learn how to rewire our brains into thinking, feeling,
+Therefore, in order to survive in this crazy world, we must learn how to rewire our brains into thinking, feeling, believing,

 How do we do this?
 Walk in, sit down and shut up!
-Take the cotton out of your ears and place it in your mouth,
+Take the cotton out of your ears and place it in your mouth.